burito/vulkan/Readme.md

 Vulkan Example
 ==============
-This is a basic Vulkan Fragment Shader Window example, with the intention that it compiles from the command line on Windows, Linux and MacOS.
+This is a basic Vulkan Fragment Shader Window example, that compiles from the command line on Windows, Linux and MacOS.
-So far Windows and Linux behave as intended, but MacOS, while it claims to initialise correctly, only displays a black window.

 Compiling (all OS's)
 --------------------
     git clone git@github.com:burito/vulkan
     cd vulkan
     make

 Build Environment
 -----------------